workwithamit/Blockchain-notes/cryptoRaffle/README.md

 # Blockchain-notes
 1. create next app using cmd line
 2. folder structure of next.js (pages..)

+# pages are basically routes, the diffrent pages of our website.

+# Everything goes through \_app.js

 3. components
 4. install react-moralis for simplying things (like enabling web3 wallets and all)
 5. instead of using pure ethers